skellis46/embodied-camera/embodied-camera-project-overview.md

 We are glued to our screens.
 The smart-phone is now the _sine qua non_ technological extension to our body.[^ext] Greeted with pleasure, scepticism, angst and joy, it is changing our bodies,[^ch] postures, gestures and movements (add refs for all of these).

 The concept of embodiment is ...

 In dance and other somatic practices embodiment refers to ...

+>For dance practitioners, somatic intelligence constitutes a model of corporeal experience: a form of embodied knowledge that can also be described as a skill for sensing, relating and ‘revealing’.[@davidson_somatics_2013 p.6]

 Movement specialists – like dancers – train the body-mind towards sensitivity, attention, listening, and recognising change, posture, alignment and gesture.
 Dancers are corporeal outliers.
 They represent the margins or (cutting) edge of the human capacity to be sensitive to our bodies.

 _Embodied Camera_ is speculative research located at the intersection between the margins of embodied understanding and the centre of our technological lives: between the body and data; between our flesh and our smartphone objects made from rare and common earth elements and plastics.